Economic Development Programs and Services

 Frequency of Offerings

 Seminars are offered year round.
-Copies of the current schedule may be obtained by visiting www.southernregional.edu/momentum
+View the current schedule by viewing the Momentum.

 SRTC offers seminars and other activities to meet specific community educational needs.
 Seminars carry no academic credit, do not require entrance testing, and are not transferable to credit programs.
 Payment of fees allows for registration in the seminar.